fab2s/SoUuid/README.md

 SoUuid aims at being a simple and efficient with a high level of protection against collisions.

 The recipe is pretty basic and is mostly inspired by the original RFC:
 - The current time to the micro second is stored in 56-bit binary format (7 bytes).
-7 bytes is one byte bellow the RFC for the 100ns time but it is enough to encode microsecond timestamps until 4253-05-31 22:20:37 (or 2^56 microsecond after unix epoch - 1 µs).
+7 bytes is one byte bellow the RFC for the 100ns Gregorian time, but it is enough to encode microsecond timestamps until **4253-05-31 22:20:37** (or 2^56 microsecond after unix epoch - 1 µs).
 - Following the RFC spirit, 6 bytes are then reserved for an identifier, similar to the RFC `node` parameter, except this identifier can be any 6 or bellow bytes, not necessarily an hex Mac address'ish string.
-- Again like the RFC, some random bytes are finally added, but since we saved one from the time part, both by limiting validity span for the next 2 millenniums and reducing the length to micro seconds, one more random byte can be picked.
+- Again like the RFC, some random bytes are finally added, but since we saved one from the time part, both by limiting validity span for the next 2 millenniums and reducing the precision to micro seconds, one more random byte can be picked.

 The result is a 16 bytes binary string ready to be used as primary key and ordered to the microsecond.
 This means that only the inserts generated within the same micro second may not be directly happened to the primary index.
-If this should happen, it would still be better to insert a row near the top of the index rather that in the middle or worst.
+If this should happen, it should still be better to insert a row near the top of the index rather that in the middle or worst.

 Then, the custom identifier slot is added before the random part because, while we are at it, this can help out a bit when scanning for your custom identifiers on the primary index, as they will be found earlier in the string.

 If you do not provide with an identifier, 5 out of the 6 reserved bytes will be randomly picked and left padded with a null byte to remember it was random.
 If you use less than 6 bytes for the identifier, a null byte is right padded, and the eventual remaining gap is filled with random bytes.
 So you just have to worry about not using a null byte in your identifiers and to limit them to 6 bytes.
 For example, `"abc1"` will be encoded as `b"abc1\x00Ü"` (including one extra byte of entropy or 256 more combinations) in the binary uuid string and retrieved as exactly `"abc1"` when decoded.

-So altogether this means that we are left with one chance out of 2^24 (= 16 777 216) to collide within the same micro second in the WORST and insane case where only one identifier of exactly 6 bytes would be used everywhere.
+So altogether this means that we are left with one chance out of 2^24 (= 16 777 216) to collide within the same micro second in the WORST and _insane_ case where only one identifier of exactly 6 bytes would be used everywhere.
 Without any identifier, you add 5 random bytes and reach a total of 8 random bytes (2^64 combinations) to prevent collision within the same micro second, and this matches the best PHP RFC implementations.
 Of course, using meaningful and efficient identifiers such as a worker ids can reduce the chances to collide down to none.
 Just like with other RFC implementations, you still have to manually set the identifier, which otherwise defaults to a random string.